ac615223s5/birdhome/collections/_posts/2024-08-03-pepperbox-birth.md

 Nope.
 Linux's drivers for the touchpad are still considerably worse than microsoft precision drivers, and touchscreen support is even worse.

-With its own body, Pepperbox can have much higher uptime and won't be taking up my graphics card's VRAM if I want to run a big neural network.
+With its own body, Pepperbox can have much higher uptime and won't be taking up my video memory if I want to run a big neural network.
 It'll also no longer be a [container of containers](https://piped.agew.tech/watch?v=PivpCKEiQOQ&t=0).

 More updates to come.
 Y'all have a good day now.